cognitivetech/ollama-ebook-summary/summaries/Attachment-Disturbances-Adults.md

 - Externalizing disorders such as antisocial personality disorder were more associated with dismissing attachment as well as preoccupied attachment.

 **Conclusion**: The findings from these studies suggest that the developmental factors placing a child at risk for developing BPD include an actively rejecting father and an unloving and neglecting mother, which may impair the security of BPD subjects and be associated with a failure in resolving traumatic experiences.

-### An important limitation of Levy’s findings is that most of the studies he reviewed did not use the five-way classification system.
-We believe that bor

 **Limitations of Levy's Findings**